Motherboard Porting Guide

 Preparing recovery method

-Selecting Similar Board
+Selecting a Similar Board

-Most important criteria for finding similar board is chipset.
-Look at northbridge (device 0:0.0) and southbridge (LPC controller) in the lspci output. grep through coreboot tree to find how those chipsets are named, then grep for chipset name (case-insensitive) to find a board which uses it.
-If there are several of them, try to match (in order of decreasing importance) system type (desktop/laptop), SuperI/O and manufacturer.
+The most important criteria for finding a similar board is the chipset.
+Look at northbridge (device 0:0.0) and southbridge (LPC controller) in the lspci output.
+Use grep on the coreboot tree to find how those chipsets are named, and then grep for the chipset name (case-insensitive) to find a board which uses it.
+If there are several of them, try to match (in order of decreasing importance) the system type (desktop/laptop), Super I/O and manufacturer.

 Adding a new board

-Adding a new vendor to tree
+Adding a new vendor to the tree

 config VENDOR_FOO bool "Foo"

-Adding a new motherboard to tree
+Adding a new motherboard to the tree

 config BOARD_FOO_BAR bool "BAR"

-Add include for board specific config:
+Add include a board specific config:

-Adjusting contents of new board directory
+Adjusting the contents of the new board directory

-Adjust Kconfig to fit the new vendor/model name and dont forget to change MAINBOARD_DIR and MAINBOARD_PART_NUMBER.
+Adjust Kconfig to fit the new vendor/model name and don't forget to change MAINBOARD_DIR and MAINBOARD_PART_NUMBER.